cyscale/cyscale.com/src/pages/careers/senior-frontend-developer.md

 For this, we are looking for an experienced frontend developer for the Cyscale Power Cloud Platform.

 ## Role:
-**Senior Frontend Engineer / ReactJS Developer**
+**Senior Frontend Developer / ReactJS Developer**

 ## Benefits:
-- working with the most up-to-date technologies for cloud and cybesecurity
+- working with the most up-to-date technologies for Cloud and Cybersecurity
 - competitive salary
 - possibility to receive shares from the options pool
 - flexible schedule and working hours